4 Ways To Create Affiliate Links In WordPress: Add Manually Or Use Plugins?

 Copy the code and head over to your WordPress admin to install a plugin.

 On the plugins screen, search for Add Widget After Content.

 Install and activate the plugin and navigate to its settings under Appearance > Widget After Content.

-You can choose where you don’t want the Native Ads to show.
+You can choose where you don’t want the Native Ads to show (and you may be interested in our guide to native ad platforms).
 By default, they’ll show up on every page of your site.

 To only display them on blog posts, select everything except “post” and click Save Changes.

 Now, you will see a new widgets area called After Content under Appearance > Widgets.